Akuli/import-that/boring/encodings.md

 At first, a common solution was to use the rest of our 256 combinations for other characters.
-The problem with this is that different characters would need to be added for different languages, and as a result, the *same* `range(128, 256)` number often meant *different* characters in a different character set.
+The problem with this is that different characters would need to be added for different languages, and as a result, the *same* number of `range(128, 256)` often meant *different* characters in different character sets.

 Nowadays [the Unicode standard][] assigns exactly one number to many characters, but most of these numbers are not in `range(256)` so we can't represent each